-- The number of pages in the book should end on an even number.
+- The actual number of pages in the book should end on an even number.

 - Left side pages should be even numbered and right side pages should be odd numbered.